 With that in mind, I had to write quite a few project proposals in my day.
 Nowadays, writing business proposals is much easier thanks to all the great proposal software.
 However, back in the day, you would have to go through the entire process and write them from scratch every time.

 Here are a few lessons I learned about project proposals, which you can use to step your game up and get more sales today.

 What is a project proposal and why do I need one in the first place?

 A project proposal is a sales document that shows a business relationship between the seller/vendor and the customer purchasing their product or service.
 A project proposal usually contains the information on what you offer, how you plan to do it, when it will be done, who will do it and how much it costs.
 In simple terms, a project proposal shows the customer exactly what they will get once they start working with you.

 So, why do you need a project proposal?
 Put simply, it’s become industry standard in a lot of places.
-CEOs and managers want to know what you’re offering so they know where their money is going.
+CEOs and managers want to know what you’re offering so they know where their money is going, be it marketing or software development.
 Lower-level employees want something to show to their managers so that they can get buy-in more easily.